tomas/tunable/README.md

 Tunable
 =======

-Pluggable settings for your AR models.
+Pluggable settings for your AR 4+ models.

 The code
 --------

 Let's set up notification settings for our Users.
-Rails 4+.

 ``` rb
 class User < ActiveRecord::Base